Retatrutide: Big Trial Numbers, Bigger Unknowns

 TRIUMPH-1 — Phase 3 Obesity (Topline May 21, 2026)

-Eli Lilly press release · design paper PMID 41090431 · tctMD report
+Eli Lilly investor press release — NOT peer-reviewed · design paper PMID 41090431 · tctMD report

 4